21stcenturyna/21stcenturyna.github.io/index.md

 ## Travel support

-We have bursaries available to support the registration and travel costs for early-career researchers (MSc students, PhD students, and postdocs) that might not otherwise be able to attend.
+We have bursaries available to support the registration, accommodation, and travel costs for early-career researchers (MSc students, PhD students, and postdocs) that might not otherwise be able to attend.
 To apply for this, please email the three organisers with (a) a budget (b) a brief research statement (c) your talk abstract (if you would like to talk) (d) a letter of